Skip to content

 Stage skipped unexpectedly

-Symptom: You expected the full pipeline (Clarify, Research, Plan, Implement, Verify) but the orchestrator jumped straight to Plan or Implement.
+Symptom: You expected the full pipeline (Triage, Clarify, Research, Plan, Implement, Verify) but the orchestrator jumped straight to Plan or Implement.

 Diagnosis: The orchestrator infers a pipeline tier from your request.
-If your description was specific enough, it may have selected the Lightweight tier (Plan, Implement, Verify) or Direct tier (just do it), skipping the earlier stages.
+If your description was specific enough, it may have selected the Lightweight tier (Triage, Plan, Implement, Verify) or Direct tier (just do it), skipping the earlier stages.
+Note that Triage (Stage 0) always runs for Full and Lightweight tiers but is invisible -- it does not appear as a separate stage prompt.

 Solution: